 While originally from Cantonese cuisine, Japanese Chashu is different in that it is braised and marinated with a teriyaki-like flavor.

-In other words, if you want to carry on the spirit of makai-meshi, it is recommended to use end cuts or crumbled pieces of chashu made for ramen as chashu donburi, instead of making chashu from scratch especially to make chashu don!
+In other words, if you want to carry on the spirit of makanai-meshi, it is recommended to use end cuts or crumbled pieces of chashu made for ramen as chashu donburi, instead of making chashu from scratch, especially to make chashu don!

 Pierce a block of pork belly on both sides and pat it dry with kitchen paper.
 Starting with the thinnest side, roll it up tightly and secure with butchers string or a net.

-To make a flavorful pork broth, add green onion, roughly chopped onion, thickly sliced fresh ginger, whole garlic cloves and a dash of rice vinegar.
-Place a drop lid on top and simmer for 2 hours, turning the pork over half way through.
+Add the green part of Japanese leek, roughly chopped onion, thickly sliced fresh ginger, whole garlic cloves, and a dash of rice vinegar to make a flavorful pork broth.
+Place a drop lid on top and simmer for 2 hours, turning the pork over halfway through.

 Remove the pork from the pot and place in a ziplock bag.
 Transfer 250ml of the pork stock to a small saucepan.